 - Residents and business operators in the area of the MSIC perceived a decrease in the level of public drug use and publicly disposed syringes.

 - The Sydney MSIC has not been perceived as an inducement to inject drugs among those living locally.

 - Nearly three-quarters of residents and business operators continued to support the Sydney MSIC establishment.

 Another study focusing on community perceptions of the facility five years after it opened found that “local residents and business operators perceived significant improvements in public amenity indicators since the opening of the service”.

 A study of the Vancouver facility found that: “the opening of the safer injecting facility was independently associated with improvements in several measures of public order, including reduced public injection drug use and public syringe disposal.”

 The 2004 EMCCDA report found that “consumption rooms can reduce the level of drug use in public places and help to reduce public nuisance”, while their 2017 report stated that “evaluation studies have found an overall positive impact on the communities where these facilities are located”.

-MSIFs are value for money
+MSIFs are valued for money

 There is extensive evidence to suggest that MSIFs are an effective use of public money.

-A report from the Transform Drug Policy Foundation have stated “given the high life-time cost of treating diseases like HIV (about £360,000 per person) and hepatitis, avoiding even a small number of infections from needle sharing can mean a DCR [Drug Consumption Room] pays for itself rapidly.”.
+A report from the Transform Drug Policy Foundation have stated, “given the high lifetime cost of treating diseases like HIV (about £360,000 per person) and hepatitis, avoiding even a small number of infections from needle sharing can mean a DCR [Drug Consumption Room] pays for itself rapidly.”.